 When you are planning to build something that will affect a lot of people directly, we need to ensure that it has a strict set of processes involved and a plethora of characteristics that make it as effective as possible.
 You cannot have an employee recognition program where you choose 1 among the 10,000 employees you have.
 No, that would only create disgruntled workers.
 If you have so many employees, it would be divided into departments and each of them should have winners and not just one.
 A program that happens once a year isn’t something that is sustainable.
 Don’t expect your employees to be motivated for four continuous quarters over a program that just rewards once a year.

-Help your employees understand the exact criteria to get the reward, employ it at least once every financial quarter, keep reminding them about it via various portals, including social media and internal communication tool including reminders and informationals on notice boards.
+Help your employees understand the exact criteria to get the reward, employ it at least once every financial quarter, keep reminding them about it via various portals, including social media and internal communication tools including reminders and informational on notice boards.

 Define clear objectives